A Simple 10 Step Guide To Hiring A Web Designer For Your Next Webdesign Project

 So You are Hiring a Web Designer!

 Are you ready to hire a web designer?
-In earlier posts we laid the groundwork for you by showing you the Big Problem with Small Business Websites, outlining 26 Things To Note Before You Develop a Website, and even giving you 6 Reasons Why You Should Hire a Professional Web Design Agency.
+In earlier posts we laid the groundwork for you by showing you the Big Problem with Small Business Websites, outlining 26 Key Considerations for Successful Business Website Planning, and even giving you 7 Reasons Why You Should Hire a Professional Web Design Agency.
 But there are a few more things you need to consider before hiring a web designer.

 Hiring a web designer is one of the most important things you need to do to get an effective and engaging online presence.
 But most businesses don’t give a lot of thought about hiring a web designer.

 You most likely have seen the results, websites that just don’t seem to fit a brand image, don’t have engaging content, and lack the functionality that mobile users expect.
 And that can become a big problem for any business!

 Hiring a designer or web design agency is one of the most important things any startup or existing business can do to grow its digital footprint.
 And as with any important task it helps to plan.

 Before hiring a web designer you need to consider both the results you envision or need and the budget you have.
 But you also need to evaluate what type of designer or team works best for and with you, if their experience matches your expectations, and if they are a good fit overall.